ArneBinder/pie-datasets/dataset_builders/hf/cdcp/README.md

 ### Discussion of Biases

-About 45% of the elementary units are `VALUE` type.
+About 45% of the elementary units are `value` type.
 A significant portion, roughly 75%, of support relation annotations are between adjacent elementary units.
 While commenters certainly tend to provide reasons immediately after the proposition to be supported, it is also easier for annotators to identify support relations in proximity.
 Thus, support relations in the wild may be not as skewed toward those between adjacent elementary units. (pp. 1626-1627)

 ### Other Known Limitations